linode/apl-docs/docs/for-ops/how-to/core-only.md

 You can now make changes in this configuration and apply them directly to the cluster:

-1. Install Otomi using your custom values:
+1. Install APL using your custom values:

 ```
-helm install -f values.yaml otomi otomi/otomi
+helm install -f values.yaml apl apl/apl
 ```

-After Otomi has been installed with these values, Otomi will install and configure:
+After APL has been installed with these values, APL will install and configure:

-- All required ingress resources
+- All required ingress resources.

-- Istio (including the virtual services for public exposed services with HTTP response headers)
+- Istio (including the virtual services for public exposed services with HTTP response headers).

-- Network policies
+- Network policies.

-- Argo CD and Argo CD application sets to automatically deploy the front-end and api workloads
+- Argo CD and Argo CD application sets to automatically deploy the front-end and api workloads.

 2. Change the values

-You can extend the values with all Otomi supported configuration.
+You can extend the values with all APL supported configuration.

-3. Uninstall the Otomi release:
+3. Uninstall the APL release:

 ```
-helm uninstall otomi --no-hooks
+helm uninstall APL --no-hooks
 ```

 3. Re-install the chart with the adjusted values:

 ```
-helm install -f values.yaml otomi otomi/otomi
+helm install -f values.yaml apl apl/apl
 ```